Did kodak have an instant camera

 Kodak has a rich history of innovation in the field of photography.
 One of their most iconic inventions was the Kodak Brownie camera, introduced in 1900.
 This camera made photography accessible to the general public and was one of the first mass-produced cameras.
 Kodak’s introduction of the Brownie camera revolutionized the photography industry and set the stage for future innovations.

-See also How much film comes with fuji instant camera
+See also How to make your own instant camera

 In addition to the Brownie camera, Kodak also introduced the Kodak Instamatic camera in the 1960s.
 This camera was known for its ease of use and convenience, making it popular among amateur photographers.
 The Instamatic camera further solidified Kodak’s reputation as a leader in the photography industry.